nextcloud/cookbook/.github/actions/run-tests/README.md

 The main build process involves creating a nextcloud installation, building the main app (fulfill composer and npm dependencies), preparing some database values depending on the selected database and installing the nextcloud main instance.
 The tests are carried out and the results are kept in the local folder.

 The application is installed in the folder `nextcloud/apps/cookbook`.
 There will also reside a set of build artefacts, that are generated during the test run.

+If you want to have an interactive look at the code coverage, you might want to go to [codecov.io](https://codecov.io/gh/nextcloud/cookbook).
+The latest information should be available there.